jenniferdo2211/jenniferdo2211/README.md

 ### Jennifer Do (Trang Đỗ)

-- 🔭 I’m currently working on **Java** and **React**
+- 🔭 I’m currently working as backend developer (**Java**, I worked with React before but I am fully focused on backend in my current role)
 - 📫 Want to be friends? jenniferdo2211@gmail.com
-- If you are learning Data Structure and Algorithms, check out my [Leetcode Practices](https://github.com/jenniferdo2211/LeetCodePractices) for solutions for Leetcode problems :)